InternetOfPeers/hiero-message-box/docs/hip-XXXX-private-message-box.md

 **Invalid Account:**

 - Account does not exist
-- Account memo does not contain HIP-XXXX format
+- Account memo does not contain HIP-1334 format
 - Action: Return error indicating no message box configured

 **Invalid Topic:**

 - Topic does not exist
 - Topic has no messages
-- First message is not a valid PUBLIC_KEY message
+- First message is not a valid HIP-1334_PUBLIC_KEY message
 - First message signature does not match recipient admin key\*\*
 - Action: Return error indicating invalid message box configuration